Kedah: Kedah Sultanate

 According to Hikayat Merong Mahawangsa or the Kedah Annals, Kedah was founded by a Hindu king named Merong Mahawangsa.
-According to the text further, the Sultanate of Kedah started in year 1136 when King Phra Ong Mahawangsa converted to Islam and adopted the name Sultan Mudzafar Shah.
-However, an Acehnese account gave a date of 1474 for the year of conversion to Islam by the ruler of Kedah.
+According to the text further, the Sultanate of Kedah started in 1136 when King Phra Ong Mahawangsa converted to Islam and adopted the name Sultan Mudzafar Shah.
+However, an Acehnese account gave a date of 1474 for the year of the ruler of Kedah's conversion to Islam.
 This later date accords with an account in the Malay Annals where a raja of Kedah visited Malacca during the reign of its last sultan seeking the honour of the royal band that marks the sovereignty of a Muslim ruler.
-However, in Thai chronicles told that Kedah was a Thai city like Nakhon Si Thammarat and was a part of Siamese kingdom but later was changed into a Malay state after invasion of Muslim kingdoms until today.
+However, in Thai chronicles it is told that Kedah was a Thai city like Nakhon Si Thammarat and was a part of Siamese kingdom but later was changed into a Malay state after invasion of Muslim kingdoms.

 It was later under Siam, until it was conquered by the Malay sultanate of Malacca in the 15th century.
 In the 17th century, Kedah was attacked by the Portuguese after their conquest of Malacca, and by Aceh.
 In the hope that Great Britain would protect what remained of Kedah from Siam, the sultan handed over Penang and then Province Wellesley to the British at the end of the 18th century.
 The Siamese nevertheless invaded Kedah in 1821, and it remained under Siamese control under the name of Syburi.
-In 1896, Kedah along with Perlis and Setul was combined into the Siamese province of Monthon Syburi which lasted until transferred to the British by the Anglo-Siamese Treaty of 1909.
+In 1896, Kedah along with Perlis and Setul were combined into the Siamese province of Monthon Syburi which lasted until it was transferred to the British by the Anglo-Siamese Treaty of 1909.

 Incorporation into Malaya

 In World War II, Kedah (along with Kelantan) was the first part of Malaya to be invaded by Japan.
 The Japanese returned Kedah to their Thai allies who had it renamed Syburi, but it returned to British rule after the end of the war.
 Kedah became one of the states of the Federation of Malaya in 1948, which then achieved independence in 1957.
-Malaya was then enlarged to become Malaysia in 1963.
+Malaya was then enlarged to become Malaysia in 1963, joined by Sabah, Sarawak and Singapore (independent in 1965).

-Since 2017, the hereditary Sultan of Kedah has been Sultan Sallehuddin.
-The Kedah Sultanate began when the ninth Kedah Maharaja Derbar Raja or Phra Ong Mahawangsa, converted to Islam and changed his name to Sultan Mudzafar Shah I. Since then there have been 27 Sultans who ruled Kedah.

-On 11 May 2018, Mahathir Mohamad son Mukhriz Mahathir took his oath of office before Kedah Sultan Tunku Sallehuddin Ibni Almarhum Sultan Badlishah in a ceremony held in Istana Anak Bukit.